 Eutaw in Greene County, Alabama — The American South (East South Central)

 Location.
-32° 50.472′ N, 87° 53.424′ W. Marker is in Eutaw, Alabama, in Greene County.
-Marker is at the intersection of Main Street (State Highway 14) and Wilson Avenue, on the right when traveling west on Main Street.
+32° 50.446′ N, 87° 53.239′ W. Marker is in Eutaw, Alabama, in Greene County.
+Marker is on Tuscaloosa Street (U.S. 11) east of Springfield Avenue, on the right when traveling east.
+Marker located on the north side of Courthouse Square.
 Touch for map.
-Marker is at or near this postal address: 300 Main Street, Eutaw AL 35462, United States of America.
+Marker is in this post office area: Eutaw AL 35462, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 17 miles of this marker, measured as the crow flies.
 Welcome to Eutaw, Alabama: The Gateway To The Black Belt (within shouting distance of this marker); First Presbyterian Church (approx. 0.2 miles away); St. John’s Church Pleasant Ridge Presbyterian Church (approx. 16.6 miles away).

 Topics.
 This marker is included in these topic lists: Colonial Era • Native Americans • Settlements & Settlers • War, US Revolutionary

 Credits.
 This page was last revised on November 1, 2019.
 This page originally submitted on November 14, 2010, by Timothy Carr of Birmingham, Alabama.
 This page has been viewed 831 times since then and 22 times this year.
 Photos: 1, 2, 3, 4. submitted on November 14, 2010, by Timothy Carr of Birmingham, Alabama. • Bill Pfingsten was the editor who published this page.